JackAubrey/functional-programming/README_15_RxJava_Combining_Observables.md

 Like we saw for merge and concat also this two methods used to merge and concat.
 *Remember: merge returns observable that performs the emissions in interleaved fashion whereas concat returns an observable that performs emissions in sequential fashion.*
 But these **"flatMap" and "concatMap" operations are a lot different from merge and concat methods.**
 Basically their application is entirely different.
 See "FlatMapAndConcatMap" java example in "courses.basics_strong.reactive.section20" package.

-As we already said for merge and concat, to see the difference between fltMap and concatMap we need use a mapper that works on separated thread to see merge working on interleaved manner.
+As we already said for merge and concat, to see the difference between flatMap and concatMap we need use a mapper that works on separated thread to see merge working on interleaved manner.

 Both methods have many overloads methods.